Social Security Number

 Please click on the link at the right for a printable guide with instructions for applying for a social security number.

-1. Obtain a letter signed by your supervisor (printed on department letterhead) indicating:
+1. Obtain a letter signed in blue ink by your supervisor (printed on department letterhead) indicating:

 - Verification that you have a job offer & description of employment